OreOliciouZ/MotD.md/Empyrion.md

 ## Vote for rewards

-For daily voting on our [Missing Stars]https://empyrion-servers.com/server/53641/vote/ server page, you can receive following rewards:
+For daily voting on our [Missing Stars Server](https://empyrion-servers.com/server/53641/vote/) server page, you can receive following rewards:

 You have the choice to raise